 The identification of the appropriate ages to clinical studies and decisions about how to stratify data by age are drug-specific and require scientific justification, taking into consideration developmental biology and pharmacology.

-There are several recognized approaches to provide evidence to support safe and effective use of drugs in pediatric populations.
+There are three recognized approaches to provide evidence to support safe and effective use of drugs in pediatric populations.
 For each approach, the extent of required pediatric safety studies may take into account:

 - Prior experience with similar drugs in pediatric populations